softwaremill/bootzooka/frontend.md

 ## Installing Webpack

-Bootzooka frontend project uses `nodejs` based build tool called [Webpack](https://webpack.github.io/) to automate build stuff.
-Bootzooka has Webpack already in dependencies so you don't need to install it globally.
-Every file from `./node_modules/.bin/` is on `PATH` in you `package.json` script so you don't need to provide full paths to executables.
-In case you would like call webpack from command line you can type `node ./node_modules/.bin/webpack`
+Bootzooka frontend project uses a `node.js`-based build tool called [Webpack](https://webpack.github.io/) to automate build stuff.
+Bootzooka has Webpack already in its dependencies so you don't need to install it globally.
+When referring to executables in your `package.json` you can also use those from `./node_modules/.bin/`, e.g. simply `webpack`, without referencing the whole path.

+In case you would like call webpack from command line you can always use `node ./node_modules/.bin/webpack`.

 ### Why Webpack AND npm?

-Webpack is a new generation module bundler and eliminates the need to use bower for frontend dependencies.
-Npm is a package manager; We use npm to manage the build dependencies (node modules: webpack plugins, karma test framework etc.).
+Webpack is a next generation module bundler.
+Npm is a package manager; we use it to manage the build dependencies (via `devDependencies`, node modules such as: webpack plugins, karma test framework etc.) and application dependencies (via `dependencies`, for example `angular`).

 ## First run

 If this is your first attempt to run `ui`, please go to `ui` project and run

 	npm install

 This will install all required dependencies for this project.
 If all is well you can start your development version of frontend by issuing `npm start` from command line (or running the provided `frontend-start` script in the main directory).
 It should start your browser and point you to [Bootzooka home page](http://0.0.0.0:9090/#/).